Latex vs. Hybrid Mattresses: Which Mattress Type Is Best For You?

 Hybrid mattresses are constructed with a pocketed coil system inside and a soft latex, memory foam, or polyfoam comfort layer on top.
 While they're very similar to innerspring mattresses, they offer more flexibility when it comes to firmness level and feel.

-Let's explore some of the key differences between organic latex and hybrid mattresses.
+Let's explore some of the key differences between natural latex and hybrid mattresses.

 Average Price (Queen Size)